Szymon-Michalak/iOS-Resources/blog/WhatAreSwiftsDifferentAssertionOptions.md

 preconditionFailure("Plist file not found")
 ```

-Similar to `assert()`, the particular compiler optimizationsused in your project can influence the function’s behavior:
+Similar to `assert()`, the particular compiler optimizations used in your project can influence the function’s behavior:

-- In Playground and `-Onone` builds (the default for Xcode’sDebug configuration), if the precondition()evaluates to false, the program willprint a message and stop execution, but will remain in a debuggable state.
+- In Playground and `-Onone` builds (the default for Xcode’s Debug configuration), if the `precondition()` evaluates to false, the program will print a message and stop execution, but will remain in a debuggable state.
-- In `-O` builds (the default for Xcode’s Release configuration),if theprecondition() evaluates to false, the program’s execution is stopped.
+- In `-O` builds (the default for Xcode’s Release configuration),if the `precondition()` evaluates to false, the program’s execution is stopped.
 - In `-Ounchecked` builds, `precondition()` is not evaluated,but the optimizer may assume that it always evaluates to true which can easily mask serious programming errors.

-**fatalError()**
+## **fatalError()**

 This assertion type is used in situations where the application has encountered a significant enough error that there is no reasonable way to proceed.
 If you use `fatalError()` to handle such a scenario, the application will immediately terminate in both Debug and Release builds.